 Our crew scraped, mechanical sanded and wire brushed the rusted and corroded areas after insulation was removed by others.
 They applied one coat of Sherwin Williams Corothane I Preprime and two coats of Sherwin Williams Corothane I HS Aliphatic Urethane.

 Dock Curbing and Columns

-Sheila and Billy installed acrovyn sheets in exam rooms at LCI to help protect their walls from damage.
+Sheila and Billy installed acrovyn sheets in some exam rooms to help protect their walls from damage.
 She worked around existing fixtures and existing corner guards to help minimize the cost to the client.
 Below also shows how lighting can affect finishes - each of these pieces of acrovyn are all the same color 103 Beige, some look more white and others look more beige depending on the lighting in each room.